omnes-ludunt/dfdl/README.md

 ## Dependencies

 The script should have no dependencies other than base python 3.6+.
-On mac it calls the os-specific command `ditto` as a subprocess, which is included in every mac distribution.
-If a command line utility like `ditto` is not present consider using homebrew or other relevant package installers.
+On mac it calls the osx-specific command `ditto` as a subprocess, which is included in every MacOS distribution.
+If a command line utility is not present consider using homebrew or another relevant package installers.

 ## Token Management